vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/08_adhikArivibhAgAdhikAraH/02_ukti-niShThAchAry.md

 > “We, who live in your territories, should be protected by you,
 > for you are our king, O ruler of men,
-> whether you are in the town or in the forests''.
+> whether you are in the town or in the forestś'.
 </details>

 <details><summary>Español</summary>

 > “We, who live in your territories, should be protected by you,
 > for you are our king, O ruler of men,
-> whether you are in the town or in the forests''.
+> whether you are in the town or in the forestś'.
 </details>

 <details><summary>सारबोधिनी</summary>